British School of Amsterdam: The Early Years School

 The Early Years School accommodates children in Nursery, Reception and Year 1.
 The school has accommodation for four classes in each year group.
 It used to be located on Anthonie van Dijckstraat now it is the situation on the ground floor at Havenstraat 6.
 All classrooms have direct access to a playground.
 The school houses teaching classrooms, two Dutch classrooms, two EALT rooms, Learning Support Rooms, an Occupational Therapy Room, a Busy Room, Music Room, a large school hall, a gymnasium and a library.

 Junior School

 The Junior and Senior schools used to be on Fred Roeskestraat, 1.5 kilometers from the current site.
 The Junior School accommodates Years 2 to 6 with four classes per year group.
 Maximum class size of 24.
 It consists of teaching classrooms, a music room, and access to a sports hall.
 Each year group has a shared space to do project work.

 Senior School

 The Senior School is from Years 7 to 13.
 Maximum class size is 22 pupils.
 In Years 10 and 11, pupils sit GCSEs and IGCSEs.
 In the Sixth Form (Years 12 and 13), the students take courses leading to A Levels and International A Levels.

-New building

-Since being founded in 1978, The British School grew to occupy three separate locations in Amsterdam Old South.
-In February 2017, The British School of Amsterdam acquired Havenstraat 6 in Amsterdam Oud-Zuid (Old South), a 19th-century listed building that was then redeveloped.
-Havenstraat 6 was designed and built between 1888 and 1891.
-AtelierPRO was chosen as the lead architect for the new school.
-Hoogevest Architecten, which was involved in the renovation of the Rijksmuseum, was responsible for the renovation work.
-Other technical advisers involved have worked on transforming locations in Amsterdam such as the Anne Frank House, Hermitage Amsterdam and the Van Gogh museum.
-The new building was formally handed over to the school in February 2021.
-At the end of the Spring Term the school relocated to the new site and it was opened to the pupils on 21 April 2021 for the Summer Term.